MetaSolutionsAB/rowstore/README.md

 ### /dataset/{id}/aliases

 - `GET http://{base-url}/dataset/{id}/aliases` - Returns a JSON array with all aliases of a dataset.
+This information is also included in the info-object (see above for information about the info-resource).
 - `PUT http://{base-url}/dataset/{id}/aliases` - Sets (and replaces if applicable) aliases of the dataset, expects a JSON array.
 - `POST http://{base-url}/dataset/{id}/aliases` - Adds an alias, does not replace existing datasets.
 - `DELETE http://{base-url}/dataset/{id}/aliases` - Removes all aliases of a dataset.